HMVZ173SS - Microwave HISENSE - Free user manual and instructions

 Adaptor Back of Microwave Guide Guide Locking Tabs

-Push in securely until it is in the lower locking tabs.
-Take care to assure that the damper hinge is installed so that it is at the top and that the damper swings freely.
+Push it in securely until it engages the lower locking tabs.
+Ensure that the damper hinge is installed at the top and that the damper swings freely.

 B6.
 MOUNT THE MICROWAVE OVEN